open-life-science/ols-7/week-05/week-05-template.md

 ====

-If you are new to HackMD, please see this short guide: [https://hackmd.io/@ols-4/hackmd-guide](https://hackmd.io/@ols-4/hackmd-guide)

 This is an optional cohort call for folks who are new to GitHub.
 If you have previously worked with GitHub, you can still attend the call as a helper.
 Please contact the Open Life Science team to let them know your interest in co-facilitating the session.